 The Festival will continue to grow as the leading exhibition and educational portal for all things cinematic in New Mexico.

 CLOSET CINEMA is an Albuquerque based nonprofit organization dedicated to showcasing queer cinema in an attempt to highlight the richness of the gay, lesbian, bisexual, and transgender experience.
 We serve our diverse communities by producing the Way OUT West Film Festival and other events.

 One of the State’s largest film festivals.
-Closet Cinema is recognized as the New Mexico’s leading GLBT non-profit organization dedicated to presenting a diverse array of GLBT images through film media arts.
+Closet Cinema is recognized as the New Mexico’s leading LGBT non-profit organization dedicated to presenting a diverse array of LGBT images through film media arts.

 REZILIENCE will be a living, creative environment that bridges cultural knowledge with modern art-making processes.
 This immersive environment will entice all senses with vibrant visuals, stage performances, live art creations, hands-on activities, positive vibes and mind stimulating experiences.
 Indigenous artists and art related professionals representing the U.S. Canada and Mexico will be present for this full day event to share their talents, skills and knowledge in 8 creative arenas; including academics, poetry, music, wellness and visual arts.